 Now you have a choice to call it a day and watch the sunset there, or go back to see the sunset over a Pirate Harbor.
 Yep, a pirate harbor only you me, John Wayne and and a few others know about.
 If you continue on back on Stenmark Dr. past Pt.
 Molate Park Beach make a right onto a dirt road to San Pablo

 Follow the ‘Point San Pablo (Pirate) Yacht Harbor sign.
-There are no services but a public bathroom.
+There are is a public bathroom and public kayak launch.
 But this little eccentric cove has a long History.
-Is was originally made by By Captain Raymond H. Clark in 1939 lined up about 9 ships on both sides to create a break water Harbor eventually overtime the ships were covered with dirt.
+Is was originally made by By Captain Raymond H. Clark in 1939 lined up about 9 ships on both sides to create a breakwater Harbor eventually overtime the ships were covered with dirt.
 And yes, that’s what you walk on.
 Fascinating.
 At sunset, at least on this day was a golden calm.
 At one point in History it was the setting of the movie ‘Blood Alley’ with John Wayne and Lauren Bacall

 The Crucible is one of the Coolest places in the Bay Area, no kidding.
 Here you can exercise all your creative juices.
 This is my second time.
 We took a jewelry class and I made a reckless out of 2 pieces of copper.
 Fun!
 Annnnd to my surprise, Tanya Holland, owner and Chef of the famous Brown Sugar Kitchen was taking the class with us.